top of page

 Lessons That Still Shine

 1. Daylight is medicine.
-Modern studies echo what 19th-century matrons observed: surgical patients near windows use fewer painkillers, and depressed in-patients go home days earlier when assigned to sun-filled rooms.
+Modern studies echo what 19th-century matrons observed: surgical patients near windows use fewer painkillers.
+Depressed in-patients go home days earlier when assigned to sun-filled rooms.

 2. Design is therapy.
 By treating building plans as part of the treatment protocol, pavilion reformers turned architecture into a clinical tool long before “evidence-based design” was a buzzword.